dataiku/dss-plugin-sage-insights/lib/python/sage/version_history/feature_requests.md

 1. How many projects do they own
 1. (Future) How many scenarios/projects does a user contribute to in Automation
 1. Active Users vs Login Users
+1. Each user's api calls..
+    1. like number of logins
+    1. when did they generate secret key ..
+    1. basically the admin would want to view everything associated to each user's actions.

 ### Scenarios